eirbjo/javac-assertionerror-reproducer/README.md

 * Downloads maven-compiler-plugin trunk (3.1-SNAPSHOT) and builds it
 * Downloads reststop, checks out the j9 branch and builds it

-The reststop build should fail in the reststop-maven-plugin Maven module with an AssertionError in javac:
+The reststop build should fail in the maven-plugin/ Maven module with an AssertionError in javac:

 ``